-Brazil has not yet ratified its commitments from the 1997 Financial Services negotiations (known as the Fifth Protocol) or taken the necessary steps to make them binding under the General Agreement on Trade in Services (GATS).
+Brazil has not yet ratified its commitments from the 1997 Financial Services negotiations (known as the Fifth Protocol) or taken the necessary steps to make them binding under the General Agreement on Trade in Services.
 Brazil is South America's largest insurance market and earnings from premiums have grown rapidly in recent years.
 In 1996, Brazil eliminated the distinction between foreign and domestic capital, and many major U.S. firms have since entered the market mainly via joint ventures with established companies.
 Foreign participation, however, is limited to 50 percent of the capital of a company and to one third of its voting stock.
-Brazil maintains a government-owned reinsurance monopoly through the Brazil Reinsurance Institute (IRB).
-While a 1996 constitutional reform allowed for the abolishment of the monopoly, private reinsurance companies have been precluded from operating in Brazil pending passage of implementing legislation necessary to open the sector to private competition.
-The Brazilian government eventually dropped plans to privatize the IRB as part of the opening of the sector and opted instead to submit to Congress, in May 2005, a bill to allow private companies, including foreign ones, to offer reinsurance in the Brazilian market.
-The government would retain ownership of the IRB, which would continue to offer reinsurance on the domestic market.
-The IRB's regulatory functions would pass to the insurance regulator.
+Brazil's Insurance Regulator (SUSEP) publishes all insurance regulations in advance for public comment, using the Internet as the primary means of dissemination of information.
+Licensing is an administrative act in Brazil and there is no legally stipulated maximum period for licensing.
+Insurers may be authorized to operate as life or non-life insurers or in both sectors, and the market largely comprises composite company structures.
+Insurers authorized exclusively to write life business may also sell pension plans.